Seven common types of eye injuries and their treatment

 Penetrating or foreign objects in the eye

-If a foreign object such as metal or a fish hook penetrates your eye, see an optometrist or go to an A&E medical facility immediately.
+If a foreign object such as metal or a fish hook penetrates your eye, see an optometrist or go to a hospital emergency department immediately.
 You could cause even more injury to your eye if you attempt to remove the object yourself or if you rub your eye.

 If possible, try loosely taping a paper cup or eye shield over your eye for protection; then seek help.

 Metal foreign bodies can quickly form a rust ring and a significant scar.
-Your Doctor (GP) should remove these foreign bodies as soon as possible.
+Your optometrist or GP should remove these foreign bodies as soon as possible.

 Chemical eye injury